The Thurston norm of graph manifolds: Introduction

 The Thurston norm \cite{norm} is a powerful tool for analyzing the topology of a 3-manifold by studying embedded surfaces sitting inside the $3$-manifold.
 Given a compact orientable 3-manifold $M$, the Thurston norm is a seminorm $x$ defined on the vector space $H_2(M,\partial M;\R)$.
 If $S$ is some properly embedded oriented surface in $M$, then $-x([S])$ is the maximal Euler characteristic among the properly embedded oriented surfaces homologous to $S$, computed after discarding any component being a sphere, a disc, a torus or an annulus.
 For instance, in a knot complement, the Thurston norm detects the minimal genus of the knot.

-The unit ball $B_x$ of $x$ is a finite (possibly unbounded) convex polyhedron (cf. \cite{norm}), thus the whole information carried by $x$ is determined by a finite amount of data, namely the position of the vertices of $B_x$.
+The unit ball $B_x$ of $x$ is a finite (possibly unbounded) convex polyhedron (cf. \cite{norm}), thus the whole information carried by $x$ is determined by a finite amount of data, namely the combinatorics of the faces of $B_x$.

 Unfortunately, the Thurston norm has been described just in some special families of manifolds (see for example \cite{norm, pretzels, os, tunnel, chen, cigna}).
 In \cite{cigna}, we focused on the manifolds obtained as $2$-bridge link complements.
 There, the Thurston norm is a seminorm on the plane and happens to be always quite simple: the unit polygon has at most $8$ vertices, lying along the axes and the principal bisectors.
 However, by means of this result, we showed that the Thurston norms obtainable on the plane can have unit balls with an arbitrary number of sides, even if we restrict to complements in $S^3$ of links with two unknotted components.